Jane Froman: Family

 The only surviving child of Anna T. Barcafer and Elmer Ellsworth Froman, Froman married Donald McKaig Ross in September 1933; they divorced in 1948.
-She then married John Burn on March 12, 1948; that union ended in divorce in 1956.
+She then married John C. Burn on March 12, 1948; Burn had been a crew member on the Yankee Clipper when it crashed; that union ended in divorce in 1956.
 Froman later moved back to Columbia, Missouri, and rekindled her relationship with an old college friend, Rowland Hawes Smith.
 The couple were married on June 22, 1962.

 Life after stardom

 In 1961, Froman retired to her home in Columbia, Missouri.
 After her retirement, Froman continued the volunteer work for which she was known throughout her career.
 She devoted more time to groups, such as the Easter Seals campaign and the Missouri Mental Health Association.

 In 1969, Froman came out of retirement to sing in a Christmas program at Arrow Rock, Missouri, which helped aid the Jane Froman Music Camp.
 Froman started this project to help young people develop their musical talents.